telecom-se/hpp/lab1/README.md

 In this part we will be interested in traversing a linked list in a sequential manner for varying cell size in bytes.
 We will study the impact of traversing a linkedlist that lies in a contiguous memory space with respect to a a linkedlist that lies in a noncontiguous space.
 Remember that traversing a linkedlist is not prefetched by current CPUs -- although you can see [some proposal in the academic literature](Dependence Based Prefetching for Linked Data Structures).

-### Our linkedlist

-We will be using a simple LinkedList that we provide below :

-	class Liste {
-		int[] array = { 1, 2, 3, 4 };
-		Liste next;
-	}

-Each cell holds a 4-`int` 's array along the pointer to the next cell.
-This is the pointer we will be using to travers the linkedlist sequentially.

 ### LinkedList in a non-contiguous space